wutsi/telegram-server/README.md

 Wutsi Plugin for sharing stories on [Telegram](https://www.telegram.com).

 This plugin listens to the following events:
-  - `urn:event:wutsi:story:published`: When this event is received, this plugin share the story published to the site's default telegram channel or group.
+  - `urn:event:wutsi:story:published`: When this event is received, this plugin share the story to the site's telegram channel or group.

 # Installation Prerequisites
 ## Database Setup